-In Stockholm, stop for pie and ice cream at the Stockholm Pie Company and check for savory samples at The Palate.
-In Pepin,
+In Maiden Rock, stock at the Smiling Pelican for baked goods or quiche.
+Stockholm, stop for pie and ice cream at the Stockholm Pie & General Store and check for savory samples at The Palate cookware store.

-In Nelson, pick up gourmet treats from the Nelson Cheese Factory or have lunch on the patio, which allows pets.
+In Nelson, get some ribs at J&J Barbecue or have lunch on the patio of the Nelson Cheese Factory, which allows pets.
 Up in the bluffs on County Road KK, the Stone Barn serves wood-fired pizzas, wine and beer on weekend evenings.

-In Stockholm, the courtyard of the Bogus Creek Cafe and Bakery is a lovely place to have breakfast or lunch.
-Gelly's Pub and Eatery has a menu of burgers and pizza, augmented by such specials as fajitas.
+In Stockholm, the courtyard of Stockholm Village Bistro is a lovely place to have breakfast or lunch.

 For dining al fresco, the Pickle Factory has a deck with a view of Lake Pepin.

-Paddlewheeler rides: In Lake City, the Pearl of the Lake offers 1½-hour
+Paddlewheeler rides: In Lake City, the Pearl of the Lake offers public excursions.

 Hiking: Frontenac State Park has 13 miles of trails, including a one-mile handicapped-accessible trail.
 Many have lovely views, and in May, there's an array of wildflowers and warblers.